 Most chat apps display a notification when someone contacts you through the app.
 These notifications typically include who the contact is, as well as at least a portion of their message.

-You may not wish for the message to be revealed in the notification, however.
-Signal’s ‘Show’ settings under the Notification section can customize the notifications to not just prevent the content of the message from displaying when the device is locked, but even when it is unlocked.
+You may not wish for the message to be revealed in the notification.
+Signal’s ‘Show’ settings under the Notification section can customize the notifications to not just prevent the content of the message from displaying when the device is locked, but also when it’s unlocked.

 This better assures the user that their message no other party can or has the ability to read their message threads.